david-adewoyin/david-adewoyin/README.md

   - Scrapped  over **2k** podcasts and  **500k** user reviews.

-### Mobile Application using **Flutter** :

--  [Coupon Cutter](https://github.com/david-adewoyin/cuo-cutter):A Flutter implementation of a mobile coupon system, support the creation and validation of coupon code which are displayed as QR codes.
--  [Credigy](https://github.com/david-adewoyin/credigy): Credigy is a mobile application that allow micro and small scale business owners to keep track of their business accounting.
--  [Country Directory](https://github.com/david-adewoyin/country_directory): A Flutter application using GraphQL and the Countries API to display basics stats about any country.

 :mailbox: How to reach me: You can reach me through [email]('mailto:davyadewoyin@gmail.com') or on [Linkedlin](https://www.linkedin.com/in/davyadewoyin/)